ProjectMAC/propagators/doc/programmer-guide.rst

   (e: foo %% bar)  <==>  (let-cell new (p: foo new bar) new)

-I borrowed this idea from Guy Steele's PhD thesis on constraint languages, and was a year between when I implemented it and when I first used it.
+I borrowed this idea from Guy Steele's PhD thesis on constraint languages, and it was a year between when I implemented it and when I first used it.
 The use case I do have is when I want to make a new cell participate in an input position in a constraint with some existing cells::